Cloud Cost Management (CCM) FAQs

 Can I use AutoStoping Rules to manage my resources hosted in the AWS GovCloud?

-Currently, the resources hosted in the AWS GovCloud regions cannot be managed using AutoStopping Rules.
+Yes, the resources hosted in the AWS GovCloud regions can be managed using AutoStopping Rules.

 How AutoStopping Rules can help when I shut down my VMs during non-working hours?